Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-detecting-the-operating-system.md

 if (navigator.appVersion.indexOf('Linux') != -1) os = 'Linux';
 ```

-A full string would look something like this (MacOs)
+An entire string would look something like this (MacOs)

 ```js
 // 5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/86.0.4240.183 Safari/537.36